 Traffic lights on red at a Hanoi junction....

 quarter.
 There is a real structure that belies the higgeldy piggeldy shop front displays.
 The streets are basically demarcated by the wares that are being sold.
 From the pots and pans in steel street to the snake-drowned-in-wine-good-for-your-health potion in herb and medicine street, to the multi-coloured soft toys and fake flowers, a wander around takes you through a combination of uniquely vietnamese, tinged with chinese influence (Bao Gong statues and electric candle sticks) and a definite western penetration.
 One guesses that its only the DVD shops that feel a bit homeless as they are scattered sporadically about.
 Hang Thiec is Tin street for example.

 on Ma May street is a nice little detour.
 Although not as pretty as other re-dos of old living spaces, you have all the time to chat to the nice ladies that work there.
 Hoan Kiem lake

 area is another place we throughly enjoyed.
 During the day, office workers, photographers servicing the Vietnamese tourist industry and lovers can be seen strolling under the welcome shade of the willows.
-A visit to the Ngoc Son temple on an island in the lake is an odd contrast between the old
+A visit to the Ngoc Son temple on an island in the lake is an odd contrast between the old and the